.png)

 A Village Table in the Provençal Interior

 The road into Gémenos descends from the limestone ridge of the Massif de la Sainte-Baume and deposits you in a small, calm valley where the architecture is low, the plane trees are old, and the pace of commerce has not adjusted to match that of the metropolitan sprawl fifteen kilometres west.
-This is the physical context in which Les Arômes operates.
+Les Arômes is a restaurant in Gémenos serving Modern French Provençal cuisine at about $75 per person.
 On the Avenue du 2ème Cuirassier, the setting carries the particular quality of a Provençal market town that has retained its relationship with the land around it: the food that arrives at the table is anchored to this specific geography, not to an abstracted notion of French regional cuisine.

 Farm-to-table cooking in the south of France is not a trend imported from Northern Europe or the United States.
 It is closer to a restatement of how this region ate before industrialised distribution made seasonal fidelity optional.
 The farms of the Bouches-du-Rhône, the Var, and the coastal valleys between them produce olives, stone fruit, wild herbs, lamb, and market vegetables with a consistency that rewards kitchens willing to build menus around what is actually available rather than what is conventionally expected.
 Les Arômes sits inside that tradition, using proximity to Provence's productive agricultural belt as the organisational logic of what appears on the plate.